The Grand Canyon begins at Lees Ferry

 , a rugged, rock-strewn gorge with many colorful sandstone strata, smooth water-carved channels, pools and narrow passages.

-Jackass Creek has two main forks that join 2/3 of the way between road and river, together with several more shallow tributaries, so a logical round trip is to descend one branch and return by the other.
+Jackass Creek has two main forks that join two thirds of the way between road and river, together with several more shallow tributaries, so a logical round trip is to descend one branch and return by the other.
 The directions below assume the hike begins down the north fork - this is easily located from the highway, and there is a parking area just beyond the bridge where US 89 crosses the canyon, which is on the east side of the Colorado between mileposts 532 and 533 (closer to 532).
 The creek itself flows only after rainfall; the streambed is dry for most of the year.

 The creek crosses land of the Navajo Reservation and extends into the Grand Canyon National Park